Learning to ski at 43: Discover Ski lessons at Snow Valley gets this mom back on the slopes

 For our afternoon lesson, we met up with Julieta and we went straight to the bunny hill.
-We reviewed what we’d learned, and next part of the lesson expanded learning about turning and controlling ourselves at faster speeds.
+We reviewed what we'd learned, and the next part of the lesson expanded learning about turning and controlling ourselves at faster speeds.

 Both instructors were incredible.
 They explained everything; they were personable, especially with kids.
 And they were there if you were struggling with something - but they didn't allow themselves to be used as a crutch.